Tested: Aeroclam P1; Aeroclam P2

-This unique product achieves all of its goals, works quite well and is affordable.
+This unique product achieves all of its goals, really works well and is affordable.
 The Aeroclam is light and strong, well-engineered and -manufactured.
 The only drawback for me (and, again, I recognize it’s not a drawback for every roadie) is the limited storage capacity.
 But that may well be a non-issue if the company decides to produce a larger size.

 Coach Rick Schultz is an avid cyclist who trains, races and coaches in Southern California.
 Rick is an engineer by trade, and in addition to being a coach, he’s a bike fitter and prolific product reviewer.
 He’s the author of Stretching & Core Strengthening for the Cyclist and Bike Fit 101: Your Toolset for a Great Bike Fit in the RBR eBookstore.
 Check his product reviews website, www.biketestreviews.com, and his coaching site, www.bikefitnesscoaching.com.
 Click to read Rick’s full bio.